 - 9. A minimum of 1 spare 4" inch fire rated pathway device must be present in each IDF.
 When spare device reaches 50% capacity, a new device must be installed.
 Sleeves for penetration of walls and floors shall be fire-stopped as per code.
 Contractor is to provide additional sleeves if the rooms do not meet or exceed minimum requirements. - 10.
 The building shall have at least a 25pr copper feed from the city (or campus).
-The MPOE shall all copper feeds into the building terminated on a lightning protector block (with 110 punches for termination).
-If the MPOE is not a separate room from the MDF, then there shall be a CAT 5e 25pr cable fed directly from the protector block into the CPI cabinet and terminated on a 24 port RJ45 style patch panel, with one pair per port and the last pair unterminated (spare). - 11.
-If there is an IDF in addition to the MDF, there shall be a CAT 5e 25pr cable ran between them.
-It shall be terminated in the CPI cabinet on a 24 port RJ45 style patch panel at each end, with one pair per port and the last pair unterminated (spare).

-- Division 27 00 00 - 12.
-If the MPOE is separate from the MDF, the fiber shall be extended to the MDF and terminated in the CPI cabinet. - 13.
-If there is an IDF in addition to the MDF, then there shall be a 12 strand single mode fiber ran between them.
+The MPOE shall have a lightning protector block (with 110 punches for termination) for all copper feeds into the building.
+If the MPOE is not a separate room from the MDF, then there shall be a CAT 3 25pr cable fed directly from the protector block into the CPI cabinet and terminated on a 24 port RJ45 style patch panel, with the last pair unterminated (spare). - 11.
+If there is an IDF in addition to the MDF, then there shall be a CAT 3 25pr cable ran between them.
+It shall be terminated in the CPI cabinet on a 24 port RJ45 style patch panel at each end, with the last pair unterminated (spare). - 12.
+If the MPOE is separate from the MDF, then the fiber shall be extended to the MDF and terminated in the CPI cabinet. - 13.
+If the there is an IDF in addition to the MDF, then there shall be a 12 strand single mode fiber ran between them.
 It shall be terminated in each CPI cabinet. - 14.
 DEFINITIONS: MPOE (Minimum Point of Entry); MDF (Main Distribution Frame); IDF (Intermediate Distribution Frame)